-The goal is the sustained increase in the corporation’s value.
+The goal is the sustained increase in the Continental Group’s value.

 Value management at Continental is focused on value creation through profitable sales growth.
 Key financial performance indicators are the adjusted EBIT margin, capital employed, as well as the amount of capital expenditure and free cash flow.
 To allow us to use the financial performance indicators for management purposes as well, and to map the interdependencies between these indicators, we summarize them as key figures as part of a value-driver system.
 Our corporate objectives center on the sustainable enhancement of the value of each individual business unit.
 This goal is achieved by generating a positive return on the capital employed in each respective business unit.
 At the same time, this return must always exceed the equity and debt financing costs of acquiring the operating capital.
 It is also crucial that the absolute contribution to value (Continental Value Contribution, CVC) increases year for year.
 This can be achieved by increasing the return on capital employed (with the costs of capital remaining constant), lowering the costs of capital (while maintaining the return on capital employed), or decreasing capital employed over time.
 The performance indicators used are EBIT, capital employed, and the weighted average cost of capital (WACC), which is calculated from the proportional weight of equity and debt costs.

 The return on capital employed (ROCE) represents the ratio of these two calculated values.
 Comparing a figure from the statement of income (EBIT) with one from the statement of financial position (capital employed) produces an integral analysis.
 We deal with the problem of the different periods of analysis by calculating the capital employed as an average figure over the ends of quarterly reporting periods.
-ROCE amounted to 17.0% in 2018 and was thus below 20% for the first time since 2013, but still significantly exceeded the weighted average cost of capital.
+The ROCE for the continuing operations of Continental amounted to 10.0% in 2021.

 The weighted average cost of capital (WACC) is calculated to determine the cost of financing the capital employed.
 Equity costs are based on the return from a risk-free alternative investment plus a market risk premium, taking into account Continental’s specific risk.
 Borrowing costs are calculated based on Continental’s weighted debt-capital cost rate.
 Based on the long-term average, the weighted average cost of capital for our company is about 10%.

-Our financing strategy aims to support value-adding growth of the Continental Corporation while at the same time complying with an equity and liabilities structure adequate for the risks and rewards of our business.
+Our financing strategy aims to support the value-adding growth of the Continental Group while at the same time complying with an equity and liabilities structure adequate for the risks and rewards of our business.

-The corporate function Finance & Treasury provides the necessary financial framework to finance corporate growth and secure the long-term existence of the company.
-The company’s annual investment requirements will be 7% to 8% of sales in the coming years.
-The reasons for this are the continuing increase in incoming orders in the Automotive Group and the successful implementation of Vision 2025 in our Tire division, which will mean the expansion of tire production capacity, particularly in North America and Asia.
+The Finance & Treasury corporate function provides the necessary financial framework to finance corporate growth and secure the long-term existence of the company.
+The company’s annual investment requirements are likely to be around 7% of sales in the coming years.

 Our goal is to finance ongoing investment requirements from the operating cash flow.
 Other investment projects, for example acquisitions, should be financed from a balanced mix of equity and debt depending on the ratio of net indebtedness to equity (gearing ratio) and the liquidity situation to achieve constant improvement in the respective capital market environment.
-In general, the gearing ratio should remain below 20% in the coming years and not exceed 60% in general.
-If justified by extraordinary financing grounds or specific market circumstances, we can rise above this maximum level under certain conditions.
-The equity ratio should exceed 35%.
-In the reporting year, it was 45.3% and the gearing ratio 9.1%.
+In general, the gearing ratio should be below 40% in the coming years and not exceed 60% in general.
+If justified by extraordinary financing reasons or specific market circumstances, we can rise above this level under certain conditions.
+The equity ratio should exceed 30%.
+In the reporting year, it was 35.3% and the gearing ratio 29.8%.

 In the reporting period, Continental AG was rated by the three rating agencies Standard & Poor’s, Fitch and Moody’s, each of which maintained their investment-grade credit ratings in 2021.
 The most recent rating adjustment took place in spring 2020, when all three rating agencies adjusted their long-term credit rating downward by one notch.
 Our goal remains a credit rating of BBB/BBB+.